SpecFlowOSS/SpecFlowWiki/Executing-SpecFlow-Tests.md

+_Editor note: We recommend reading this documentation entry at [[http://www.specflow.org/documentation/Executing-SpecFlow-Tests]].
+We use the GitHub wiki for authoring the documentation pages._

 With SpecFlow you can define the acceptance criteria in feature files that can be executed.
 These tests are usually placed in a separate project in the solution (e.g. "BookShop.AcceptanceTests" in the [[BookShop sample|Examples]]).

 SpecFlow generates executable unit tests from the defined acceptance criteria (called [[scenarios|Using Gherkin Language in SpecFlow]]).
 The generated unit tests are in a code-behind file of the feature files (e.g. `US01_BookSearch.feature.cs`).